gpoccianti/Biological-Datasets-for-Computational-Physics/README.md

 # Biological-Datasets-for-Computational-Physics
-Final project for the course Biological Datasets for Computational Physics, University of Padua, MsC in Physics of Data, A.A.
-2023/2024
+In this repository, you will find reports, code, and data output for the projects related to the course Biological Datasets for Computational Physics (AY 2023/2024, Master degree program in Physics of Data, University of Padova).